demergent-labs/azle/the_azle_book/src/query_methods.md

     })
 });
 ```

+Query methods are defined inside of a call to `Canister` using the `query` function.

+The first parameter to `query` is an array of `CandidType` objects that will be used to decode the Candid bytes of the arguments sent from the client when calling your query method.

+The second parameter to `query` is a `CandidType` object used to encode the return value of your function to Candid bytes to then be sent back to the client.

+The third parameter to `query` is the function that receives the decoded arguments, performs some computation, and then returns a value to be encoded.
+The TypeScript signature of this function (parameter and return types) will be inferred from the `CandidType` arguments in the first and second parameters to `query`.

 `getString` can be called from the outside world through the IC's HTTP API.
 You'll usually invoke this API from the [`dfx command line`, `dfx web UI`, or an agent](./deployment.md#interacting-with-your-canister).